karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

   The full URI where to clone this repository from.
 This can be any valid location identifier understood by your DCVS.

-**username** (not fully implemented yet)
-  Specify the username to use when connecting to the repository, in case it is not publicly available.

-**password** (not fully implemented yet)
-  Specify the password to provide when cloning a repository and it is password protected.

 **ssh_key** (optional)
   A ssh key to use when connecting to a repository.
 This field needs to be a base64 encoded string of your password-less private SSH key.
 Use the